carpenjk/picture-tiles/README.md

 # picture-tiles
-displays a grid of pictures
+Displays a grid of pictures.

 ## Overview